Understanding Anaphylaxis: Don't Let It Shock You

 - EpiPen/EpiPen 2-Pak and EpiPen Jr/Epi-Pen Jr 2-Pak

-- Adrenaclick (and its authorized generic from Impax, available at CVS)
+- Adrenaclick (and its authorized generic from Impax)

 What Are EpiPen and EpiPen Jr?

 EpiPen and EpiPen Jr also come in 2-Paks for ongoing anaphylaxis.
 Repeat injections with an additional EpiPen or EpiPen Jr may be necessary.
-Only a healthcare provider should give additional doses of epinephrine if you need more than 2 injections for a single anaphylaxis episode.
+However, only a healthcare provider should give additional doses of epinephrine if more than 2 injections are needed for a single anaphylaxis episode.